With Version History you can travel back in time to historical versions of your workbooks and restore them.

 Accessing Version History

-You can access a worksheet's version history by clicking the Version history icon in the top right corner of the screen.
+You can access a worksheet's version history by opening the workbook menu and navigating to File > Version History.

 This will open the version history window, where you can see all past versions of the workbook and a history of who made which changes when.